ARM-software/astc-encoder/Docs/FormatOverview.md

 that they are zero bits.

-With this constraint in place - and by some smart packing the bits, trits, and quints - BISE encodes an string of S characters in an N symbol alphabet using a fixed number of bits:
+With this constraint in place - and by some smart packing the bits, trits, and quints - BISE encodes a string of S characters in an N symbol alphabet using a fixed number of bits:

 * S values up to (2<sup>n</sup> - 1) uses (NS) bits.
 * S values up to (3 * 2<sup>n</sup> - 1) uses (NS + ceil(8S / 5)) bits.
 * S values up to (5 * 2<sup>n</sup> - 1) uses (NS + ceil(7S / 3)) bits.

-... and the compressor will choose the one of these which produces the smallest storage for the alphabet size being stored; some will use binary, some will use bits and a trit, and some will use bits and a quint.
+... and the compressor will choose the one which produces the smallest storage for the alphabet size being stored; some will use binary, some will use bits and a trit, and some will use bits and a quint.
 If we compare the storage efficiency of BISE against simple binary for the range of possible alphabet sizes we might want to encode we can see that it is much more efficient.